Free TV Tickets For Judge Judy

 Amy Schumer Loves Judge Judy:

-Judge Judy Pretends to be Taped in NYC, but is Actually Taped In Los Angeles:
+Judge Judy Pretends to be Taped in NYC, but the show is Actually Taped In Los Angeles:

 Is The Judge Judy TV Show Real?